Agoric/documentation/main/reference/zoe-api/ratio-math.md

 1. Multiplying the **amount** value by the **ratio**'s numerator's value.
 2. Dividing the result from step 1 by the **ratio**'s denominator's value.
-3. If that results in an integer, that value is returned, otherwise, the value is rounded down (for floorMultiplyBy) or up (for ceilMultiplyBy) to the next integer.
+3. If that results in an integer, that value is returned, otherwise, the value is rounded down to the next integer.

 For example, if the amount value is 47 and the ratio is 3 / 5, the calculation